 Commercial viability of IMT/5G-Broadcast in the sub-700 MHz spectrum is contingent on the creation of a sufficiently large device and infrastructure ecosystem in this band.
 This would require that a joint effort be made globally with all stakeholders.
 Here, the ongoing development in large potential markets such as China and possibly India may deserve specific attention as they might be early adopters of IMT/5G-Broadcast and would influence the developments in other parts of the world.]

+According to a recent study on the future use of UHF spectrum in ITU Region 1, there has been a significant increase in the usage of mobile broadband across rural and urban areas in the past 10 years, in developing and developed countries.
+Much of this mobile traffic is video-based, representing at least 75% of all traffic.
+Furthermore, use cases for consumers such as VR and proliferation of smartphones and devices, and the growing utilization of high-speed broadband by enterprises for their services, this percentage is expected to increase in the coming years exponentially.

+Given the growing demand for broadband high-speed internet access across all demographics and the limited availability of spectrum in the lower bands which have better propagation and coverage characteristics, there is a definite need to examine all existing and potential bands for delivery of video services and to critically analyse which technologies can provide the most spectrally-efficient delivery methods.

 4.1.2 Results of the questionnaire